zio/zio-prelude/docs/functionalabstractions/concretetypes/debug.md

 ## Structured Rendering

 The `Repr` data type preserves all the information we need to render a data type to a `String` in various ways.
-There is nothing magic about this data type, it is just a sealed trait with a variety of cases representing the different possible pieces of information we could need for rendering.
+There is nothing magic about this data type, it is just an algebraic data type with a variety of cases representing the different possible pieces of information we could need for rendering.

-If you just want to render data types from ZIO or the Scala standard library that have meaningful string representations then you can just use the `debug` operator but if you want to define `Debug` instances for your own data type it is helpful to understand something about `Repr`.
+If you just want to render data types from ZIO or the Scala standard library that have meaningful string representations then you can just use the `debug` operator but if you want to define `Debug` instances for your own data type it is helpful to understand usage of `Repr`.

 Most of the cases of `Repr` are "simple" cases that just describe existing primitive data types.